Share

 Acute on Chronic Liver Dysfunction (ACLF)

-Treatment Rationale & Guidance
+Treatment Rationale & Goals

 Support the liver by dual targeting.
 Removal of bilirubin and bile acids.
 Attenuation of hyperinflammation.
 Improvement of hepatic encephalopathy.
 Relief of refractory pruritus.
 Support bridge to recovery or transplantation.

-• Break the cycle of auto intoxication
+• Address the cycle of auto-intoxication

-Removes bilirubin and bile acids
+Support the reduction of bilirubin and bile acids

 Graefe et al.

-• Controls the associated hyperinflammation
+• Address the associated hyperinflammation

-Reduces cytokines and DAMPs/PAMPs
+Support the reduction of cytokines and DAMPs/PAMPs

 Haselwanter et al.

-• Complements the liver dialysis procedures
+• Complements liver dialysis procedures

-Utilizes versatility in liver support applications
+Utilize versatility in liver support applications

 Scharf et al.